 The fact that you can get away with not wearing a bra is kind of a gift, Collins says.
 That’s where an off-the-shoulder style—or other asymmetrical necklines—could be fun to try.
 “That’s super sexy and chic,” she adds.

 3 Universal Sweater Styling Tips to Keep in Mind:

 • Consider the fabric type.
-At the need of the day, it’s all about what makes you feel good and comfortable, Collins explains, but staying away from bulkier wools is a pro when seeking a more figure-flattering style.
+At the need of the day, it’s all about what makes you feel good and comfortable, Collins explains, but staying away from bulkier wools never hurts when seeking a more figure-flattering style.
 “I’m partial to a cashmere or a cashmere blend since it’s really well-suited to every body type and feels like a second skin,” she adds.